talbergs/zbx-box/readme.md

 ```
 Usage: zbx,jira <zref?> [FLAG?]
-~  Shorthand to open jira ticker in browser.
+~  Shorthand to open jira ticket in browser.
 ~  Example:
 ~          zbx,jira .
 ~          # This will open fuzzy finder to select one of available workspaces,